 - Flexible, balanced systems of assessments should measure mastery of competencies aligned to standards, with multiple measures, performance assessments, and evidence providing educators with a data-driven guide for prioritizing continuous improvement of student learning to ensure that every student is on pace to graduation.

 - The federal government should support states and districts in the development and implementation of a proactive system of supports and interventions that use real-time data to help students advance to college and career readiness through learning experiences aligned to their personalized learning pathways.

 - Student-centered data systems should collect, report, and provide transparent information on where every student is along a learning trajectory based on demonstrating high levels of competency, to help educators customize learning experiences to ensure that every student can master standards and aligned competencies.
 Data should provide useful information for improving teaching and learning, as well as for accountability and quality purposes.

 KnowledgeWorks is a national nonprofit organization advancing a future of learning that ensures each student graduates ready for what’s next.
-For nearly 20 years, we’ve been partnering with states, communities and leaders across the country to imagine, build and sustain vibrant learning communities.
+For 20 years, we’ve been partnering with states, communities and leaders across the country to imagine, build and sustain vibrant learning communities.
 Through evidence-based practices and a commitment to equitable outcomes, we’re creating the future of learning, together. www.knowledgeworks.org